 Hiring and managing tech talents for a startup is quite a tricky process.
 In startups, it’s tightened with making important and balanced decisions.
 After finding a CTO, this specialists take these tasks under their responsibility.
 CTO’s main goal is to establish good hiring, onboarding, and mentoring processes that work like clockwork.

 QA department or at least one QA engineer is often a dream for an early-stage startup.
 As a result, testing and bug fixing can sometimes fall on the CTO’s shoulders.
 Being one of the architecture creators, CTO knows it perfectly and can run effective tests.

-As in the case with QA engineers, DevOps specialists are rare guests in startups.
-CTO’s fulfill all DevOps tasks until the company hires a dedicated DevOps specialist.
-These tasks consist of managing domains, SSL certificates, setting up servers, and maintaining databases.
+As in the case of QA engineers, DevOps specialists are rare guests in startups.
+CTOs fulfill all DevOps tasks until the company hires a dedicated DevOps specialist.
+You should find a startup CTO who can handle managing domains, SSL certificates, setting up servers, and maintaining databases.

 Even after the release, it may appear that the product’s architecture needs some adjustments.
 To make further project development more convenient, CTO takes architecture development in their hands.

 Let’s take a closer look at CTOs of famous companies and their responsibilities.

 To fulfill all tasks properly, a good CTO must have a considerable skillset.
 You should familiarize yourself with it to find a CTO for your startup.